 This means that the employer is obliged to pay taxes, but the employer can recover the costs incurred by the employee.
 The obligation to pay taxes cannot be transferred to the employee.

-Share options are taxable in the same country where the employee’s salary.
-Thus, in the case of a person living and working in Estonia, share options received from any company in the world are subject to taxation according to Estonian rules.
+Share options are taxable in the same country where the employee’s salary is.
+Thus, in the case of a person living and working in Estonia, share options received from any company worldwide are subject to taxation according to Estonian rules.

-For example, in a situation where employee income tax is paid in one country and social tax in another, parts of fringe benefit taxes must also be paid in different countries.
+For example, when employee income tax is paid in one country and social tax in another, some fringe benefit taxes must also be paid in different countries.

 Cash compensation for share options

-The question often arises as to whether the share option can also be compensated to the employee in cash, can the employee be obliged to sell the shares back to the company, etc. In principle, it is not prohibited to enter such restrictions in a share option contract or share option program.
+The question often arises as to whether the share option can also be compensated to the employee in cash, can the employee be obliged to sell the shares back to the company, etc. In principle, entering such restrictions in a share option contract or share option program is not prohibited.
 However, these restrictions may affect taxation.

-If it is known in advance when the share option is granted that employees cannot acquire the share but they are reimbursed for the value of the share in cash, ie the phantom stock situation arises, then the payment made to reimburse the share options is taxed in the same way as a regular bonus with income and social tax, even if the holding period of the share options has been more than 3 years.
+Suppose it is known in advance when the share option is granted that employees cannot acquire the share, but they are reimbursed for the value of the share in cash.
+In that case, i.e., the phantom stock situation arises.
+The payment made to reimburse the share options is taxed in the same way as a regular bonus with income and social tax, even if the holding period of the share options has been more than three years.

-If the employee acquires the shares and sells them back to the employer the next day, then all the conditions are formally met and the acquisition of the shares is tax-free.
-In this case, the consequent sale of the shares is taxable according to the rules of the ordinary sale of assets, among other things, the expenses incurred in the exercise of options can be taken into account.
+If the employee acquires the shares and sells them back to the employer the next day, all the conditions are formally met, and the acquisition of the shares is tax-free.
+In this case, the consequent sale of the shares is taxable according to the ordinary sale of assets; among other things, the expenses incurred in exercising options can be considered.

-The law provides for an exception in case of a full exit (100% of the shares) before the options are exercised.
-In this case, compensation of the options to the employees in cash is allowed, but the 3-year proportion of holding the options must be taken into account.
+The law provides an exception in case of a complete exit (100% of the shares) before the options are exercised.
+In this case, compensation of the options to the employees in cash is allowed, but the 3-year proportion of holding the options must be considered.

-For example, if the full exit occurs 2 years after the option is granted, then the employee receives 2/3 of the money tax-free and the amount of the value of the unvested share option for the last year is subject to taxation as a bonus.
+For example, suppose the complete exit occurs two years after the option is granted.
+In that case, the employee receives 2/3 of the money tax-free, and the value of the unvested share option for the last year is subject to taxation as a bonus.

 Granting share options to foreign employees

 In practice, companies granting options often also have employees abroad.
 More typical examples in the case of Estonia are, for example, the UK, Ukraine, Latvia, and Lithuania.
-An Estonian company may enter into its option agreements in accordance with Estonian rules, but if the obligation to tax employees’ salaries is in their country of residence, the rules of the country of residence must also be taken into account when calculating the tax burden on share options.
+An Estonian company may enter into its option agreements following Estonian rules.
+Still, suppose the obligation to tax employees’ salaries is in their country of residence.
+In that case, the country of residence’s rules must also be considered when calculating the tax burden on share options.

 Receipt of free shares is also taxable in Ukraine, and in some cases, the acquisition of restricted shares (RSU) may be taxable as a fringe benefit.
-It is therefore important to be aware of the rules of the specific countries of residence of employees.
+Therefore, it is important to be aware of the rules of the specific countries of employees’ residence.